KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 For teams that know what they're doing, i'd set the max limit to **3**. *(Set it lower for inexperienced teams)*.

 With a max nesting limit set to 3, Stylelint would prompt the project manager to refactor the above code.
+The project manager goes away, has a little think, and comes back with this:

 ~~~sass
 .component:hover {